RichardOtter/RichardOtter.github.io/data_entry/DNA_match.md

 match	confirmed against an entry in DNATable tree	looked at match's tree online and extracted all data.
 Notes in DNA note. no tree		their online match entry says they have not created a tree.
 Nothing to analyze except match group.
+_CLOSE      close relative.
+No further work on this match needed

 ## DnaTable entry